DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 During procurement, the following should be demonstrated:

 * how the design and implementation will be tested and iterated throughout the contract to ensure it continues to meet user needs
-* what social work input there has been in the design of the product
+* what social worker input there has been in the design of the product
 * what service user input there has been in developing the system
 * how the user needs have been balanced with requirements of the system for strategic and statutory priorities
 * how the system provides easy access to the information the user needs and provides a pathway that matches the local authority’s operational practice